 There are now eight operational Community Rail Partnerships (CRPs) in Scotland.
-Abellio's winning bid suggested a new delivery model for CRPs, within a broader "ScotRail in the Community" initiative, whereby the franchise holder would work with and fund established CRPs to develop their plans for a particular rail line.
-These plans include promotion of the line, utilising vacant station buildings for community based projects and adoption of a station, which can involve keeping station tidy, flower arrangements etc. The franchisee will also work with local community groups to establish interest in creating new CRPs or community initiatives.
+The delivery model currently being used sees the Rail franchise holder working with, and funding established CRPs to develop their plans for a particular railline.
+These plans include promotion of the line, utilising vacant station buildings for community-based projects and adoption of a station, which can involve anything from keeping the station tidy to external floral arrangements.
+Work continues with local community groups with a view to creating new CRPs and community initiatives.